Apollo

 Renting a camper in Alice Springs is the most convenient and cost-effective way to explore the Red Centre.

-Here’s why you should hire a motorhome for your upcoming outback adventure:
+Here’s why you should rent a motorhome for your upcoming outback adventure:

 • Affordable: While hotel rooms cost a fortune in outback Australia, a camper lets you roll your transport and accommodation expenses into one.